Fundraising During a Pandemic

 11 Ideas for Fundraising from a Distance

-With social distancing needs in mind, here are nine suggestions for Fall fundraisers that will keep your group safe while raising the much-needed funds to keep you going.
+With social distancing needs in mind, here are some smart suggestions for spring fundraisers that will keep your group safe while raising the much-needed funds to keep you going.

 Services for Donations

 With many folks still staying at home and avoiding trips out into public spaces, it’s the perfect time to create a SignUp to provide ‘come-to-you services’ in exchange for donations to your cause.
 Create a SignUp that allows participants to add their own spots – those wanting to donate can add tasks they need completed and members of your group can add tasks or time slots to help fulfill the tasks.
-Services offered could include lawn care, dog walking and bathing, car washing, trash or large brush removal, or even porch visits (that allow for safe distancing) to those wanting a little social interaction.
+Services offered could include lawn care, dog walking and bathing, trash or large brush removal, or even porch visits (that allow for safe distancing) to those wanting a little social interaction.
 Provide homemade meals (made at your home and dropped off at the donors door), mend holes or missing buttons on clothing, power wash house exteriors – what other services can you offer in your community?